artenax/fractal/README.md

 A year ago we started working on rewriting [Fractal](https://gitlab.gnome.org/GNOME/fractal/) from scratch using [GTK4](https://www.gtk.org/) and the [matrix-rust-sdk](https://github.com/matrix-org/matrix-rust-sdk).
-This effort was called fractal-next.
+This effort was called Fractal-next.

 Fractal-next now replaced our previous codebase, and has become the new nightly version.
 It isn't yet ready for a release and you can follow along our progress towards it by looking at the